yungroobie/Skynet/README.md

 Training the model will produce a weights file that contains the model weights for your particular data set.
 This weights file name is designated by the ```saved_weights_name``` field in the config file and can be used as a checkpoint for restarting training.
-Training concludes after 5 consecutive epochs did not have an improvement in loss.
+Training concludes after 5 consecutive epochs did not have an improve in loss.

 # 3. Address Canvassing
 To perform address canvassing on a set of before and after images, run the appropriate canvassing command.
 For square images, that would be: